AndrewRichards-Code/GEAR/README.md

 ![GEAR_LOGO](/Branding/GEAR_logo_dark.png)

-GEAR (Game Engine Andrew Richards) is simple 3D game engine, that I have developed to improve both my C++ and graphic programming, using my own Graphics (MIRU) and Mathematics (MARS) libraries.
+GEAR (Game Engine Andrew Richards) is a 3D game engine, that I have developed to improve both my C++ and graphic programming, using my own Graphics (MIRU) and Mathematics (MARS) libraries.
 Inspired by Yan Chernikov's (aka TheCheno) videos on C++, OpenGL and Game Engines.
 TheChernoProject

 # Projects: